GSA-TTS/OROS-eRulemaking/research/Modernization Research/July 2024 Concept Design Study/results.md

 ## FDMS designs were a reversion of functionality: decreasing readiblity, effiency, and the ability to process a high volume of documents/comments

+It was immediate and obvious from the feedback we recieved from our agency partners that we missed the mark on our initial concepts for the mdoernized version of FDMS.
+Our initial assumptions we wanted to prove were based around reusing the designs and components we created for Regulations.gov to provide a more unified design approach.

+### Larger components and diminished screen real estate frustrated users and was the antithesis to how they work

+The chief complaint about the proposed designs revolved around our use of large status cards and an expansive, more consumer friendly home page to navigate around the site:

+> *This will be impossible for me to manage my work flow, there's like 4 documents in the search return...I manage hundreds to thousands.
+If you released this I would be pretty pissed off.

+**Noted**

+### Shifting our attention to a solution by looking to the past and admiring the competitors of the future

+We scrapped our initial designs and went on a mission to try and uncover screenshots or images of the old versions of FDMS, v3 and v4, which were and remain highly popular with users for its functionality and usability.

+With all hands on board, we dug up an archive and set to work to emulate the designs of v4, quickly iterating to re-work our core capability concept designs.

+We also looked to competitors for inspiration and ideas on how to increase screen real estate, reduce context switching, and increase workflow efficiency when performing discrete tasks in FDMS.
+We found a potential design pattern solution looking at data analytics platforms — tabs.
+We're now investigating using pop-out tabs within FDMS when a users wants to dive deep into what we are calling "scenarios" i.e. reviewing assigned comments, investgating a deduplication report, or eventually topic tagging processed comments.

+## Follow on interviews and studies are now ongoing to assess the potential of our FDMS v4 and tab based design concepts